djeada/Databases-Notes/notes/10_nosql_databases/04_crud_in_sql_vs_nosql.md

 When working with SQL and MongoDB, adhering to best practices ensures optimal performance, scalability, and maintainability of your database systems.
 Here are some recommended strategies:

-- In *data modeling*, SQL databases use normalization to eliminate redundancy—breaking data into related tables—thus preserving data integrity.
+I. In *data modeling*, SQL databases use normalization to eliminate redundancy—breaking data into related tables—thus preserving data integrity.
 In contrast, MongoDB often embeds related documents, which reduces the overhead of joins and boosts performance for read-heavy applications, like real-time dashboards.

+- If we don’t apply proper modeling and normalization in SQL, we risk data anomalies (inconsistencies during updates) and duplication that can complicate maintenance.
+- If we do carefully plan our modeling, we gain cleaner, more consistent datasets that are easier to maintain and query.
+- In MongoDB, if we fail to embed or reference data properly, we can face excessive queries or complex application logic to manage relationships.
+Using its embedding features effectively speeds up reads and simplifies certain write operations.

-- Effective schema design revolves around *query patterns*.
+II.
+Effective schema design revolves around *query patterns*.
 For SQL databases, this involves minimizing costly joins by strategic table design.
 MongoDB schemas should limit the necessity for multiple queries by thoughtfully embedding or referencing data based on frequent access patterns.

+- If we don’t design with query patterns in mind, applications can suffer slow response times due to numerous or complex joins and lookups.
+- If we do tailor schemas to match how our application actually queries data, we avoid bottlenecks and create a more efficient, user-friendly experience.

-- Applications demanding strict *relational integrity* and complicated transaction management typically favor SQL databases due to their strong adherence to ACID principles.
+III.
+Applications demanding strict *relational integrity* and complicated transaction management typically favor SQL databases due to their strong adherence to ACID principles.
 Financial systems and e-commerce platforms often benefit from this level of consistency and reliability.

+- If we ignore ACID properties in systems that need guaranteed transactions (for example, banking apps), we risk data corruption or erroneous account balances.
+- If we do use ACID-centric SQL databases for critical operations, we ensure each transaction remains valid and consistent, greatly reducing the likelihood of data errors.

-- Projects that emphasize flexibility and horizontal *scalability*, such as content management systems or IoT platforms, usually prefer MongoDB.
+IV.
+Projects that emphasize flexibility and horizontal *scalability*, such as content management systems or IoT platforms, usually prefer MongoDB.
 Its schema-less architecture and smooth data distribution across multiple servers allow effortless scalability as data grows.

+- If we skip a scalable approach in rapidly growing environments, we can hit performance limits and downtime due to single-server overload.
+- If we do leverage MongoDB’s flexible structure and horizontal scaling, we accommodate data spikes more gracefully and react faster to evolving business needs.

-- Creating *indexes* on frequently queried fields significantly enhances performance in both SQL and MongoDB.
-Developers should regularly analyze query logs and execution patterns to identify optimal fields for indexing, making sure efficient query responses.
+V. Creating *indexes* on frequently queried fields significantly enhances performance in both SQL and MongoDB.
+Developers should regularly analyze query logs and execution patterns to identify optimal fields for indexing, making sure of efficient query responses.

+- If we fail to create indexes where needed, queries become increasingly slow, leading to poor user experiences and timeouts in worst cases.
+- If we properly index the right fields, we accelerate lookups dramatically, reducing CPU and memory load and improving overall responsiveness.

-- Tools like SQL's EXPLAIN plans and MongoDB's *explain()* method empower developers to scrutinize and fine-tune queries.
+VI.
+Tools like SQL’s EXPLAIN plans and MongoDB’s *explain()* method empower developers to scrutinize and fine-tune queries.
 They provide insight into execution paths, pinpointing inefficient operations and guiding necessary optimizations.

+- If we ignore these tools, we may remain blind to hidden performance issues and keep repeating inefficient query patterns.
+- If we use them regularly, we can spot and fix slow queries quickly, ensuring our database remains optimized even as data grows and usage patterns evolve.

-- While designing schemas, SQL databases use *normalization* techniques to enforce data consistency across multiple tables.
+VII.
+While designing schemas, SQL databases use *normalization* techniques to enforce data consistency across multiple tables.
 MongoDB, conversely, uses denormalization strategies—such as embedding frequently accessed data—to accelerate read operations.

+- If we apply normalization poorly in SQL, we risk complex joins or contradictory data across tables.
+- If we excessively denormalize in MongoDB without planning, we can end up storing too much duplicate data, causing inflated document sizes and more overhead on updates.
+- Balancing normalization and denormalization for the use case leads to data structures that are both consistent and optimized for the most common operations.

-- Managing *relationships* in SQL databases involves clearly defined foreign keys and structured joins.
+VIII.
+Managing *relationships* in SQL databases involves clearly defined foreign keys and structured joins.
 MongoDB provides flexibility in managing relationships by either embedding documents for rapid access or using references, depending on how the application queries data.

+- If we mismanage relationships in SQL, foreign key constraints can break or lead to orphaned records and data inconsistencies.
+- If we embed everything in MongoDB thoughtlessly, documents can become unwieldy, and updates more complicated.
+- If we choose the right relationship model, we ensure correct data linkage with minimal overhead and simpler development.

-- Strong *authentication* mechanisms and comprehensive role-based access control are important in securing data, whether in SQL or MongoDB.
+IX.
+Strong *authentication* mechanisms and comprehensive role-based access control are important in securing data, whether in SQL or MongoDB.
 Carrying out precise permissions prevents unauthorized access and maintains data confidentiality.

+- If we neglect user access controls, we leave the door open for data theft, unauthorized modifications, or accidental exposure of sensitive information.
+- If we establish solid authentication methods and granular permissions, we safeguard data integrity and uphold the trust of users and stakeholders.

-- Protecting sensitive data demands consistent *data encryption*, both when stored (at rest) and while moving across networks (in transit).
+X. Protecting sensitive data demands consistent *data encryption*, both when stored (at rest) and while moving across networks (in transit).
 This practice safeguards information against interception and breaches.

+- If we don’t encrypt data, any unauthorized party gaining access to storage or intercepting traffic can read sensitive information, leading to severe security risks.
+- If we encrypt thoroughly, both at rest and in transit, we greatly reduce the danger of data leaks and meet compliance requirements (like GDPR, HIPAA, etc.).

-- Setting up schedules for *regular backups* minimizes the risk of data loss.
-Routine backups make sure quick restoration capability following accidental deletions, corruption, or hardware failures.
+XI.
+Setting up schedules for *regular backups* minimizes the risk of data loss.
+Routine backups make sure of quick restoration capability following accidental deletions, corruption, or hardware failures.

+- If we forego backups, a single incident (like a system crash) can cause irreversible data loss, damaging operations and reputation.
+- If we maintain consistent backups, we can restore data swiftly, preserving business continuity and recovering from disasters with minimal downtime.

-- Regularly testing *disaster recovery plans* enables organizations to respond effectively to unforeseen database outages, maintaining operational continuity and minimizing downtime.
+XII.
+Regularly testing *disaster recovery plans* enables organizations to respond effectively to unforeseen database outages, maintaining operational continuity and minimizing downtime.

+- If we never test our recovery procedures, we might discover gaps or errors at the worst possible time—during a real crisis.
+- If we do conduct frequent drills and tests, we confirm our ability to recover quickly and effectively, reinforcing overall business resilience.

-- Continuous *performance monitoring* allows for early detection of bottlenecks or resource contention within databases.
-Proactive monitoring tools alert administrators to issues before they escalate, making sure smooth operations.
+XIII.
+Continuous *performance monitoring* allows for early detection of bottlenecks or resource contention within databases.
+Proactive monitoring tools alert administrators to issues before they escalate, making sure of smooth operations.

+- If we ignore ongoing monitoring, performance issues can accumulate, ultimately slowing or even crashing the system when under stress.
+- If we monitor metrics closely, we can spot trends and correct them preemptively, ensuring consistently responsive systems.

-- Conducting routine *maintenance* tasks—such as rebuilding fragmented indexes, archiving outdated data, and applying security patches or upgrades—maintains database performance, stability, and security over time.
+XIV.
+Conducting routine *maintenance* tasks—such as rebuilding fragmented indexes, archiving outdated data, and applying security patches or upgrades—maintains database performance, stability, and security over time.

+- If we disregard maintenance, databases can degrade with accumulated overhead, slower queries, and heightened security vulnerabilities.
+- If we schedule regular maintenance windows, we keep systems running efficiently, mitigate risks, and preserve long-term stability.

-- MongoDB’s built-in *sharding* capability distributes data efficiently across multiple servers, optimizing query performance and managing high transaction volumes, ideal for large-scale applications.
+XV.
+MongoDB’s built-in *sharding* capability distributes data efficiently across multiple servers, optimizing query performance and managing high transaction volumes, ideal for large-scale applications.

+- If we don’t implement sharding when data volume explodes, MongoDB instances can become overloaded, leading to slow queries and potential downtime.
+- If we leverage sharding strategically, we scale seamlessly while preserving high throughput and fast response times for growing workloads.

-- SQL databases frequently carry out *partitioning* strategies to handle vast datasets effectively.
+XVI.
+SQL databases frequently carry out *partitioning* strategies to handle vast datasets effectively.
 Partitioning large tables, such as logs or transaction records, enhances query speed by restricting operations to relevant data subsets.

+- If we don’t partition extremely large tables, queries might scan millions of unnecessary rows, bogging down performance.
+- If we employ partitioning correctly, we localize data lookups to targeted segments, speeding up queries and reducing strain on the database.